 - c.
 How program helps to Improve Access to Services for Underserved Populations: This program will provide in-home services to populations who are underserved due to their isolation in being largely home-bound due to their age or disability. - d.
 How program is Non-Stigmatizing and Non-Discriminatory: Volunteers will be matched with program participants based on common traits, activities, personality and culture. - e.
-Estimate Number Served Per Year: 670 individuals - f.
-Estimated Cost per Person: \$332 (\$222,404/670 individuals) per program participant - g.
-Program Delivered By: In FY 23/24, program services are anticipated to be provided by FREED, Gold Country Community Services, and Sierra Nevada Memorial Foundation.
+Estimate Number Served Per Year: 201 individuals - f.
+Estimated Cost per Person: \$587.57 (\$118,102/201 individuals) per program participant - g.
+Program Delivered By: In FY 22/23, program services are anticipated to be provided by FREED and Sierra Nevada Memorial Foundation.

-3) Program Name: Mental Health Screening in Schools
+3) Program Name: Mental Health Screening in High Schools

 - a.
-Target Population: 9th grade and 7th grade students in Nevada County - i.
+Target Population: 9th and 10th graders in Nevada County - i.
 SB 1004: Youth outreach and engagement strategies that target secondary school and transition age youth, with a priority on partnership with college mental health programs - b.
-Program Description: This program implements in-school mental health screenings and supports for high schoolers and middle schoolers.
-The screening is offered to all Nevada Joint High School District students, Tahoe Truckee Unified School District high school students, and 7th grade students at Lyman Gilmore, contingent on a signed permission slip.
+Program Description: This program implements in-school mental health screenings and supports for high schoolers.
+The screening is offered to all Nevada County high school students enrolled at Nevada Joint Union High School District and Tahoe Truckee Unified School District, contingent on a signed permission slip.
 The evidence-based screening tool include Columbia Teen Screen protocols and the Diagnostic Predictive Scales, and screens for depression, suicide risk, anxiety, and other emerging mental health challenges.

-Students who screen as high-risk receive in-depth clinical interviews to assess the need for further evaluation or treatment and will be offered case management services.
-The program will also offer prevention group meetings at participating schools.
+Students who screen as high-risk receive in-depth clinical interviews to assess the need for further evaluation or treatment, and will be offered case management services.
+The program will also offer prevention group meetings at participating high schools.

 - c.
 How program helps to Improve Access to Services for Underserved Populations: This program will help detect students who are not receiving adequate or necessary mental health care through its universal screening methodology. - d.
-How program is Non-Stigmatizing and Non-Discriminatory: Program staff will address the higher needs of underserved populations including LGBTQIA+, homeless, and Spanishspeaking youth and their families.
+How program is Non-Stigmatizing and Non-Discriminatory: Program staff will address the higher needs of underserved populations including LGBTQIA+, homeless, and Spanish-speaking youth and their families.
 Staff will participate in trainings on best practices for culturally appropriate interventions as well as consult with local specialized service providers on how to best serve these populations. - e.
-Estimate Number Served Per Year: 700 individuals - f.
-Estimated Cost per Person: \$320 (\$223,737/700 individuals) per program participant - g.
-Program Delivered By: In FY 23/24, program services are anticipated to be provided by What's Up?
+Estimate Number Served Per Year: 263 individuals - f.
+Estimated Cost per Person: \$711.13 (\$187,027/263 individuals) per program participant - g.
+Program Delivered By: In FY 22/23, program services are anticipated to be provided by What's Up?
 Wellness Checks.